 Headaches or jaw muscle stiffness can be a symptom of grinding or clenching of teeth or a bite imbalance.

-We have a systematic method of assessing and diagnosing such problems and addressing the root causes to restore comfort.
+We have a systematic method of assessing and diagnosing such problems and addressing the causes to restore comfort.

 Neck and back strain linked with TMJ dysfunction